simonguest/3dcreator/README.md

 ![image](https://user-images.githubusercontent.com/769225/212596959-0d439e17-6e8c-4bca-b618-dca98529d1aa.png)

-The example projects (fourth button from the right) demonstrate some of the more advanced features of 3D Creator:
+The sample projects (fourth button from the right on the toolbar) demonstrate some of the more advanced features of 3D Creator:

 ![image](https://user-images.githubusercontent.com/769225/212597590-d016abe5-8880-47d6-b952-6bf68242f6bd.png)